extigy/2D-GP/README.md

 To run a simulation with custom parameters
 *  Edit `params.in` and run `make2dgp` again to reflect the changes.
 *  Run `./gp&` to start the simulation.

+A full list of editable parameters can be found at the end of this document.